KTH/devops-course/README.md

 Lab sessions:

 * Lab slots do not require mandatory presence.
-They are designed for students to meet TA and discuss all questions in person.
+They are designed for students to meet TA and discuss all questions in person
-* During the planned lab time slot, please use this [Queue](http://queue.csc.kth.se/#/queue/DD2482) for booking online meetings
+* During the planned lab time slot, please use this [Queue](https://queue.csc.kth.se/Queue/DD2482) for booking online meetings
-* Specify your zoom meeting link (or other platforms like Skype / GoogleHanouts) when you register the queue
+* Specify your zoom meeting link when you register the queue
-* Our TAs will reach you asap
+* Our TAs will reach you ASAP

 ## Team